Schools and early years centres

 Will I have to teach my child at home?

-Parents and carers will support their child's learning.
+Parents and carers will support their child's learning at home from 11th -18th January 2021.

-Each school is making arrangements for online and paper-based learning, so children and young people can continue with their education during this period of School and Early Years Centres closures.
-Your school will inform you of their specific arrangements.
+Each school/EYC will make arrangements for remote learning, so children and young people can continue with their education during this period.
+Your school/EYC will inform you of their specific arrangements.

 How will my child receive coursework?